It finally gets a home-video release worthy of purchase, sporting excellent video, flawless audio, and a bounty of well-sourced extras.

 The original version of Frank Oz’s film is now finally allowed to run rampant over expectations and popular discretion, as intended.

-While it’s true that Ghostbusters has never looked this fantastic on home video, we’re also past the tipping point where the faithfulness to the source material has unquestionably revealed its shortcomings.
+We’re past the tipping point where the faithfulness to the source material has unquestionably revealed its shortcomings.

 Sigourney Weaver (as the thinking leg-man’s ideal woman) makes a pretty good case for the benefits of the elite class.